NO to TFFF, YES to Forest Rights

 103. Institute for Research & Advocacy of Borneo (LinkAR Borneo) – Indonesia

-104. Movimento Esquerda Socialista (MES-PSOL) – Brazil
+104. Movimento Esquerda Socialista (MES-PSOL) – Brasil

 106. Colectiva Consumidores Conscientes – Bolivia